A comparative analysis of metamodels for 0D cardiovascular models, and pipeline for sensitivity analysis, parameter estimation, and uncertainty quantification: Metamodel building and assessment

 Additionally, GPs and PCEs scale poorly with high-dimensional outputs, leading to impractical runtimes.
 Instead, methods specifically designed for sequential data, like recurrent neural networks (RNNs) or variants as Long Short-Term Memory (LSTM), are better suited for capturing the dependencies in time-dependent models.

-Therefore, specifically for this model, we only implemented LSTM model in Tensorflow.
+Therefore, specifically for this model, we implemented an LSTM architecture in Tensorflow.
+The LSTM architecture consists in a few-to-sequence model outputting a sequence of size 200.
+In the architecture, only one LSTM block was implemented since it was enough to produce accurate predictions.

 Figure~\ref{fig:rnn_results} shows samples from the test sets and their corresponding LSTM predictions, which clearly shows good agreement.
-The two cases are chosen due to their different signal behaviour corresponding to the diseased level of the patient.
+The two cases are chosen due to their different signal behavior corresponding to the diseased level of the patient.